1. Affordability

 Open Enrollment 2026: Data and Impacts

-• Since the start of open enrollment, Pennie has seen a 16% decrease in new enrollees from 2025 to 2026.
+• During 2026 open enrollment, Pennie saw a 12% decrease in new enrollments compared to 2025.

-Total Terminations by Income: OE Week 3
+Total Terminations by Income: Through 2/1/2026

 *Enrollees either did not apply for premium tax credits, or have lost premium tax credits for administrative reasons and need to update their applications.